 - 1-inch piece of ginger

-- 4 oz tender vegetables, such as baby Chinese broccoli, baby bok choy, spinach, or watercress
+- 4 oz tender vegetables, (e.g. baby Chinese broccoli, baby bok choy, spinach or watercress)

 - 2 oz mushrooms

 - 1 tbsp chopped Zha Cai (Sichuan pickled vegetables), optional

 - chilli paste or any other seasonings of your choice

 - Pour the chicken stock into a large pot and bring to a boil.